binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Bias

-“**Bias** is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, [their] testimony in favor of or against a party.
-Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.”
+**Bias** is a term used in the "common law of evidence" to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, [their] testimony in favor of or against a party.
+Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.
 (U.S. v.
 Abel) [^13]

 [^13]:United States v.
 Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
 Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
 Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)